Project management brings many benefits to the endeavors that a company or an individual might plan.

 Extreme programming follows 5 main rules (a.k.a. stages):

 Planning where the team confirms the project is viable and would fit the XP framework.
 It’s done largely by looking at the user stories, business values and priorities, and the stage of development that the team is in right now.
+You can do planning of teamwork in remote team software or in the work management systems by Bordio.

 Managing where project managers seek to build a highly collaborative atmosphere through open spaces or common platforms with asynchronous work possibility.
 The key focus is on work progress, so tools like Daily Standup meetings are used to encourage and motivate one another.